HORSEBACK RIDING

 • Little Grass Valley Recreation Area

-If you would like more information on any of these trails please give us a call at 530-258-3382 and we would be glad to help you.
-The best times to plan a horseback vacation in the area are mid June to late September.
+If you would like more information on any of these trails, please call us at 530-258-3382; we would be glad to help you.
+The best times to plan a horseback vacation in the area are mid-June to late September.
 Riding is still great in October, but nights start getting cold for the horses.
-We encourage you to get out and explore the wonders of the region on horseback.
+We encourage you to get out and explore the region’s wonders on horseback.
 However, please keep in mind that:

 • Horses are not permitted to travel cross-country while in Lassen Park